storyprotocol/documentation/docs/Story Network (L1)/become-a-validator.md

 rm ~/.story/story/config/priv_validator_key.json
 ```

-3. Locate the `priv_validator_key.json` file in the `~/.story/story/config/` directory on your new machine.
+3. Locate `priv_validator_key.json` and `priv_validator_state.json` in the `~/.story/story/config/` directory on your new machine.
 Replace this file with the backup copy from your old validator.

 > ❗️ Important: Before proceeding, shut down the old validator on the original server and do not restart it!